-As a technical leader, you probably didn’t sign up for the job with aspirations of working with finance on R&D cost capitalization.
+As a technical leader, you probably didn’t sign up for the job with aspirations of working with finance on software capitalization.
 Breaking down development costs for your CFO or finance team is one of the tasks we hear complaints about all the time.
 That said, it can be strategic for the success of your company, helping increase valuations and attract investment.
 While it’s certainly not the sexiest work, it’s important work to be done.
 But you may find yourself asking why.
-In this article we’ll briefly review just what R&D Cost Capitalization is and why it matters.
+In this article we’ll briefly review just what software capitalization is and why it matters.

 The argument here is that the cost of that development does not necessarily occur in the same period as when the revenues are earned, and that the cost should therefore be matched up to those future revenues.
 And if you can prove this direct relationship between costs and future revenues, it’s a good argument (more on that later).
 For example, if your company spent $1 million in 2020 developing a new application that allows time travelers to visualize the space-time continuum, you might expect to sell a lot of that software once it’s ready in 2021.
 Therefore, from a business perspective, it might make sense to recognize that $1 million against the revenues that come in throughout 2021 and beyond instead of in 2020 when it was actually spent.